-Small cells are low-powered radio access nodes that operate in licensed or unlicensed spectrum that have a range of a few meters up to 1 to 2 kilometres.
-Small cells can be used to provide in-building or outdoor wireless service.
-They are often used to increase the network capacity and coverage in localized areas.
+Small cells are low-powered radio access nodes that operate in licensed or unlicensed spectrums that have a range of a few meters up to 1 to 2 kilometres.
+Small cells can be used to provide in-building or outdoor wireless services.
+They are often used to increase the network's capacity and coverage in localized areas.

-As these are low powered devices, compliance distances are very small and may be incorporated within the antenna cover.
+As these are low-powered devices, compliance distances are very small and may be incorporated within the antenna cover.
 For some sites, installation recommendations may be provided to ensure compliance with limits.

-Radio relay (also known as fixed pointto-point radio link)
+Radio relay (also known as fixed point-to-point radio link)